Protect Our Planet

 3. What is the true cost of the product to the customer?

-Clothing designed to be disposable is produced at greater scale in unsustainable fashion, typically using synthetic/semi-synthetic blends or low-grade cotton.
+Clothing designed to be disposable is produced at greater scale in unsustainable fashion, typically using semi-synthetic/synthetic fabric blends.

 If an item of clothing does not maintain its feel, color, & general quality after initial washes—it is often an indicator that it was produced with a lack of concern for the environment.
 When considering a purchase, it is important to consider the entire life cycle of an item of clothing, including how often it will be worn & washed.